-Where, T{LST} (°C) = Land Surface Temperature in degree Celsius (°C) and T{LST} (K) = Land Surface Temperature in degree Kelvin (K).
+Where, T{LST} (°C) = Land Surface Temperature (Degree Celsius) and T{LST} (K) = Land Surface Temperature (Kelvin).

-3.4 Method of deriving Normalized Difference Vegetation Index (NDVI)
+3.4 Method of deriving Normalized Difference Vegetation Index

 Normalized Difference Vegetation Index (NDVI) is a simple numerical indicator that can be used to analyze remote sensing measurements, typically but not necessarily from a space platform, and assess whether the target being observed contains live green vegetation or not [30].
-NDVI for 1984, 2000 and 2011 is calculated using Idrisi Andes software as follows:
+NDVI for 1984, 2000 and 2011 was calculated using Idrisi Andes image calculator as: